 You can delete all other columns except for SKU.
 Then, add HSTariffCode (Tariff Code*) and CountryOfOrigin (Country of Origin**) columns to your file.
 You can use a different name for these columns if you wish, as you can map them in the system afterwards.

 * You can check HS Tariff Codes here.
-Royal Mail requires 6-digit code.
-If you import full harmonized code (8 characters), then Linnworks will truncate it to 6 characters.
+Note that most couriers require 8-digit codes.
+The exception is Royal Mail which accepts a minimum of 6 digits and a maximum of 10 digits for the HS Tariff Code.
+If you import full harmonized code (8 characters), then Linnworks will truncate it to 6 characters for Royal Mail.

 ** Country of Origin needs to contain an ISO alpha-2 or ISO alpha-3 code for Royal Mail.
 For a full list of ISO alpha-2 and alpha-3 codes, please refer to this website.

 - the My Inventory drag&drop import to add simple Extended Properties as per the guidance here.

 - Or you can create a new import in Settings > Import Data > Import Now.
 For importing new extended properties you need to use the Inventory Import.
 Columns that contain your attributes need to be mapped with Item Extended Property variable from the drop-down menu.
 The name of the header will be the name of your property, and the Property type needs to be Attribute (these will be set automatically).
 Once imported, these properties will appear on your stock items in the Extended Properties tab.

 3. Once the properties have been added to your inventory items, you now need to link these properties with the correct attributes in your shipping integration.
 This can be done by clicking Properties in the courier integration screen (Linnworks.net > Shipping > Integrations > Royal Mail > Properties).